-It’s the drink of choice of the sophisticated man, but if you’re like many guys out there you’ve probably taken a sip, grimaced and vowed never to touch anything closer to an “on the rocks” than an Old Fashioned.
-But passing on whisky doesn’t just mean you’ll be left flying solo during your contemplative moments reclining in a leather chair, you’re also missing out on the health benefits of this liquid gold, which is low on carbs and sugar, and has been shown to help prevent the onset of dementia and improve heart health.
-We’ve tapped the experts and the casks and emptied the tumblers to bring you this guide from two masters of the whisky world:
+It’s the drink of choice for the sophisticated man, but if you’re like many guys out there you’ve probably taken a sip, grimaced and vowed never to touch anything closer to an “on the rocks” than an Old Fashioned.
+But passing on whisky doesn’t just mean you’ll be left flying solo during your contemplative moments reclining in a leather chair, it means you’re also missing out on the health benefits of this liquid gold which is low on carbs and sugar, and has been shown to help prevent the onset of dementia and improve heart health.
+We’ve tapped the experts and the casks, and emptied the tumblers to bring you this guide from two masters of the whisky world:

 1. What to drink

 Andy Watts – now with Distell – is Africa’s only master distiller.
 That means he’s in the upper echelons of the whisky elite, and more importantly, he knows what he’s talking about.
 “Whisky is a drink to savour.
 It’s not made in a rush so certainly shouldn’t be consumed in one,” he cautions.
 He says single malts aren’t suitable for beginners – which can be too powerful.
 Rather opt for blended whisky which is made by combining grain and malt whiskies.

 “They are lighter in style and yet flavourful and will start your journey on the right taste profile,” he says.
 As your palette develops you can begin advancing up the flavour chain, from single grain whiskies and cask finishes to the aforementioned single malts.
 Pierre Meintjes, a Master of the Quaich (the whisky world’s uber elite), says it’s important to experiment as you it will help you eventually discover that perfect whisky for your palette.
 “Just don’t go cheap, there’s a reason for that extra low price.”